ktorn/completium-landing/docs/dapp-tools/tools8.md

 ## Smart contract

 A smart contract is a program that is executed by the blockchain.
 It possesses:
-* an address you can send currency to and you can program the contract to generate transactions (send currency or call another contract)
+* an address you can send currency to; the contract can be programmed to send currency to an account or to another contract
 * a balance of currency
-* a storage: you can program it to store any type of data; note however that it is limited in size
+* a storage to store any type of data; note that the size of the storage is limited
-* entry points you can call to execute some operation
+* entry points you can call to execute a programmed operation; note that complexity is limited by a *gas limit*

-Interacting with the blockchain has an exectution cost which depends on:
+Interacting with a smart contract has an exectution cost which depends on:
-* the complexity of the procedure
+* the complexity of the contract's procedure
 * the size of data it creates
 * a baker fee